microsoft/LinuxTracepoints/README.md

   - Note that for purposes of collecting events, it is usually not important for the version of the `perf` tool to match the kernel version, so it's ok to use e.g. `perf_5.10` even if you are running a newer kernel.

 - Note that tracepoints must be registered before you can start collecting them.
+The `tracepoint-collect` tool has facilities to pre-register a user_events tracepoint.
 The `perf` command will report an error if the tracepoint is not yet registered.

   - You can usually register tracepoints by starting the program that generates them.
 Most programs will register all of their tracepoints when they start running.
 (They will usually unregister when they stop running.)